H - The Guru Granth Sahib Dictionary | Glossary

 happens, is felt.

-Grammar: verb, present tense; third person, masculine, singular.
+Grammar : verb, present tense; third person, masculine, singular.

-Etymology: Old Panjabi - hoī; Marathi/Apabhransh - hoi; Prakrit - havaï/bhavaï; Sanskrit - bhavati (भवति - happens).
+Etymology : Old Panjabi - hoī; Marathi/Apabhransh - hoi; Prakrit - havaï/bhavaï; Sanskrit - bhavati (भवति - happens).

 hoī

-Grammar: verb, present tense; third person, masculine, singular.
+Grammar : verb, future tense; third person, feminine, singular.

-Etymology: Old Panjabi - hoī; Marathi/Apabhransh - hoi; Prakrit - havaï/bhavaï; Sanskrit - bhavati (भवति - happens).
+Etymology : Old Panjabi - hoī; Marathi/Apabhransh - hoi; Prakrit - havaï/bhavaï; Sanskrit - bhavati (भवति - happens).

 hoī